mcinteerj/rdbms-mdb-migration-workshop/guides/easy/aggregations/README.md

 > <img src="./images/Aggregation2.png" height="500">

    - Click on the ‘Add Stage’ button and start building out your aggregation pipeline stage-by-stage.
 You can also preview a sample of the aggregated results on the side.
 You can continue to add more stages by using the ‘Add Stage’ button.

+### Once finished you can compare your result with the [Solution](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Aggregation1.md) for the aggregation A and the [Solution](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Aggregation2.md) for the aggregation B